Code-Institute-Submissions/Chilli-Growers/README.md

 The project is a single scrolling page which has a full veiw height image with a callout and button that opens a modal for the user to subscribe with.
 The navigation bar is set to the top of the page and is always available for the user to be able to move around the page with ease.

-The site is split up into 3 main sections which are in an order from what the user should see first into finally showing them a gallery of which they can make a choice from.
+The site is split up into 3 main sections which are ordered as follows from reasons to grow into finally showing them a gallery of which they can make a choice from.

 After a look at different guide and garden store sites the font "PT Sans" was chosen as it looked like a good fit for a guide site and
 "Balsamiq Sans" for titles complimented the body font.